fhamonic/melon/README.md

 target_link_libraries(<your_target> INTERFACE melon)
 ```

-Then ensure that your CMake can find [Range-v3](https://ericniebler.github.io/range-v3/) and [fmt](https://fmt.dev/latest/index.html) with `find_package` calls.
+Then ensure that your CMake can find [fmt](https://fmt.dev/latest/index.html) with `find_package` calls.

 ## Documentation

-The extensive use of C++20 concepts allows to provide genericity to the graph algorithms in the sense that they would work on any graph implementation fulfilling their requirements.
+The extensive use of concepts allows to provide genericity to the graph algorithms in the sense that they would work on any graph implementation fulfilling their requirements.
 We describe the fundamental concepts of the library and their motivation in the wiki page [Concepts](https://github.com/fhamonic/melon/wiki/Concepts).
 Thus, this library aims to allow users to bring their own graph structures, best suited to their needs.
 However, we provide classical implementations of graphs such as 'static_digraph' and 'mutable_digraph'.
 The graph structures provided are described in the wiki page [Containers#Graph-structures](https://github.com/fhamonic/melon/wiki/Containers#Graph-structures).